 Management is responsible for the other information.
-The other information comprises the Annual Report (but does not include the consolidated and separate financial statements and our auditor's reports thereon), which is expected to be made available to us after the date of this auditor's report.
+The other information comprises the Annual Report (but does not include the consolidated and separate financial statements and our auditor's reports thereon).

 Our opinion on the consolidated financial statements does not cover the other information.